cfranco1015/social_media_api/README.md

 pip install -r requirements.txt
 ```

 PostgreSQL server and pgAdmin 4 can be to be downloaded [here](https://pip.pypa.io/en/stable/), which will be needed to manage database objects.

-Make a [Heroku](https://www.heroku.com/) account to deploy application from the CI/CD pipeline.
+A [Heroku](https://www.heroku.com/) account will be required to deploy the application from the CI/CD pipeline.
 [Postman](https://www.postman.com/) or any similiar API client is recommended to test HTTP requests.

 ## Usage